Arizona Cost of Living

 Rent… finally cooling, but still elevated

-Arizona’s average residential electricity rate is 15.4 cents per kWh, about 15% below the national average.
+Arizona utilities cost is the second-largest line item after Arizona housing costs.
+Summer AC load dominates.
+The Arizona average residential electricity rate is 15.4 cents per kWh, 15% below the national average.
 That number is misleading.
 Extreme desert heat drives enormous consumption.
-The annual average household uses approximately 1,100 kWh per month.
+The annual average household uses 1,100 kWh per month.
 In July and August, a 2,000 sq ft home with a 4-ton AC unit can easily consume 2,000 to 2,500 kWh, pushing monthly bills to $300 to $500 or higher.
 A larger Phoenix home (2,500+ sq ft) regularly hits $400 to $600 in peak summer.

 APS vs. SRP… not the same utility

 • APS: Time-of-use peak window 3 PM to 8 PM weekdays.
 Peak rates 2x to 3x off-peak.
-Monthly fixed charge approximately $12.
+Monthly fixed charge $12.
+Rate case pending… ROO expected late November 2026, final vote after that.

 • SRP: Demand charges of $9.16 per kilowatt based on your single highest hour of on-peak usage in the billing cycle.
 One hour of heavy AC use at 4 PM on a 118°F day can add $50 to $80 to your monthly bill.
-SRP fixed charges run approximately $32 per month.
+SRP fixed charges run $32 per month.
+Fixed charge raised 50% in November 2025.

-Northern Arizona homes (Flagstaff, Payson, Prescott, Pinetop) face the opposite cost pattern… lower summer cooling bills, but real winter heating costs.
+Northern Arizona (Flagstaff, Payson, Prescott, Pinetop) faces the opposite Arizona utilities cost pattern… lower summer cooling, real winter heating.
 Higher elevations get snow.
-Propane heating in unincorporated areas can run $300 to $600 per month in deep winter.
-Your dedicated full-time agent should know which subdivisions are on natural gas versus propane before you write an offer… it’s a $2,000 to $4,000 annual line-item difference.
+Propane heating in unincorporated areas runs $300 to $600/month in deep winter.
+Your dedicated full-time agent should know which subdivisions are on natural gas versus propane before you write an offer… a $2,000 to $4,000 annual line-item difference.

 Water and sewer

-City water in Phoenix metro runs approximately $40 to $80 per month for typical residential usage.
-Wells and hauled-water properties (common in unincorporated parts of Cochise, Graham, La Paz, Mohave, and rural Maricopa) carry their own maintenance burden… well pumps, water hauling fees, septic pumping every 3 to 5 years.
-Buyers from city environments routinely underestimate well and septic ownership costs, which is why a dedicated full-time agent in rural Arizona is non-negotiable… they know which wells have been redrilled, which haulers serve which addresses, and what septic actually costs to maintain.
+Phoenix metro city water runs $40 to $80/month for typical residential use.
+Wells and hauled-water properties in Cochise, Graham, La Paz, Mohave, and rural Maricopa carry their own burden… well pumps, water hauling fees, septic pumping every 3 to 5 years.
+Buyers from city environments underestimate this, which is why a dedicated full-time agent/broker in rural Arizona is non-negotiable… they know which wells have been redrilled and what septic costs to maintain.

-Insurance is the line item where Arizona has shifted hardest since 2019.
+Insurance is the Arizona cost of living line item that has shifted hardest since 2019.
 Both home and auto premiums have moved sharply, and where you live within Arizona changes the math by thousands per year.
-A dedicated full-time agent who works your specific submarket every day can flag insurance red flags before you waive your inspection contingency… not after closing.
+A dedicated full-time agent/broker that works your specific submarket every day can flag insurance red flags before you waive your inspection contingency… not after closing.

 Homeowners insurance